 Many customers wait until all 25 of their computers are 5 years old and then have a massive project to refresh everyone.
 This represents both a significant upfront cost and a major user interruption.
 A more intelligent design is to select a standard rotation timeline (somewhere between 3 and 5 years is standard) and then divide your workstations by the rotation timeline, and that gives you the number of workstations you should be refreshing each year.
 By staggering the rotation you have a consistent hardware cost for end user hardware and you spread the disruption over many years, instead of a few months.

 In the end a well-designed network represents less downtime, simplified maintenance, and less operating costs.
 When you decide to pull the trigger on executing is ultimately up to you, but I always recommend you make the decision yourself before a major failure makes the decision for you.
-Need help?
+Need help with network maintenance and server administration services?
 We are always here as your trusted IT consultant to make sure things are done right the first time!